-Ph.D., Principal Investigator and Executive Director
+Ph.D., Executive Director

-Dr. Swabey is Professor of Interpreting and Executive Director of the CATIE Center at St. Catherine University.
+Dr. Swabey is a Professor of Interpreting and Executive Director of the CATIE Center at St. Catherine University.
 Her doctorate is in linguistics from the University of Minnesota.
 Her current research interests include interpreting in the healthcare context and interpreting pedagogy.
 Dr. Swabey’s research has been published in several journals, most recently in Sign Language Studies (2017); International Journal of Research and Practice in Interpreting (2016); Journal of Interpreting (2016); International Journal of Interpreter Education (2016, 2015); Journal of Healthcare Quality (2016); and the International Journal of Translation and Interpreting (2014).
 Dr. Swabey is also the co-editor of two books: Advances in Interpreting Research (Benjamins, 2011) and Educating Healthcare Interpreters (Gallaudet University Press, 2012).
 She has served as an advisor to the National Council on Interpreting in Health Care and the Certification Commission for Healthcare Interpreters, as well as on the board of directors for Conference of Interpreter Trainers and American Translation and Interpreting Studies Association.
 Dr. Swabey’s most recent national and international conference presentations include Critical Link in Edinburgh, Scotland (2016); the 6th International Conference on Public Service Interpreting and Translating in Madrid, Spain (2017); and the International Symposium on Signed Language Interpreting Research in Washington, DC (2017).